JakeMilne/MobileAppDevCoursework/README.md

 <h2>Navigation graph</h2>

 <p>Below is a screenshot of the navigation graph.
-When a user opens the app they are sent to the homepage fragment, and from there they can navigate using either buttons or the navigation bar</p>
+When a user opens the app they are sent to the homepage fragment, and from there they can navigate using either buttons or the navigation bar.
+If the user opens the app from a notification, they will be sent to the relevant live game details page</p>

 ![image](https://github.com/RobertGordonUniversity/cm3110-coursework-JakeMilne/assets/91962700/7fe18649-0633-4ace-ab7a-7ece318c2b7a)